Convert Timestamp to Time Ago Format in PHP

 $ago_from_nowvariable. - Check if

-$ago_from_nowis less than one, then it is a less than one section value.
+$ago_from_nowis less than one, then it is a less than one second value.
 Return "Just now" from here and skip further code execution. - Declare a variable

 $time_agoin order to store time ago string and initially assign it aNULLvalue. - Declare variables for interval units for second, minute, hour, week, day, month and year.